ogc16/multiplication/README.md

 # multiplication
-this is a game that involves multiplying numbers.
+This is a game that involves multiplying numbers as a challenge in #100daysofcode on replit.